cdp-ucsc/doc/cdp-docs/docs/onboarding/dbt_project_setup_instructions.md

 ## dbt Cloud
 dbt Cloud is a dbt managed service that is web based.
 Learn more about dbt Cloud [here](https://docs.getdbt.com/docs/cloud/about-cloud-setup).

+### 1. Request access to dbt Cloud
+Instructions can be found on the [Request Access](request_access) page.

+### 2. Login to dbt Cloud
+Activate the campus VPN and use UC Santa Cruz's dbt Cloud login [link](https://cloud.ucsc.getdbt.com/enterprise-login/ucsc/).